asetalias/blog/README.md

 ALiAS is a platform for upcoming developers for finding exposure by meeting the people working in related industries, learning various languages and becoming a better developer.

+Please make sure to follow our community [Code of Conduct](https://github.com/asetalias/asetalias.github.io/blob/master/Code_of_Conduct.md) while contributing to the project.

 The website has been created using hugo and the theme used is hugo-massively-theme.

 ## Want to help out?
 This website is currently under construction and all your inputs are highly appreciated.
 -   Any writers willing to add your own thoughts to the blog can refer to the [instructions for Writer](https://github.com/asetalias/blog/#instruction-for-writers) section to learn about posting on the blog.
--   Any developers interested in the development of the blog and solving issues can refer to the [Instrucitons for Developers:](https://github.com/asetalias/blog/#instrucitons-for-developers) for help on how to contribute.
+-   Any developers interested in the development of the blog and solving issues can refer to the [Instructions for Developers:](https://github.com/asetalias/blog/#instrucitons-for-developers) for help on how to contribute.
 -   First time Git/Github users can refer to the [First time Contributors](https://github.com/asetalias/blog/#first-time-contributors) section for guides to help start contributing.

 -   To be involved in the ongoing discussions please join our [Telegram Group](https://t.me/joinchat/KDFmCRdcpJrASFp5pKVaCA).